How to Cook Beef Cheek Meat for Perfectly Tender Results

 MistakeResultSolution

-UndercookingTough, chewy textureCook until fork-tender
+UndercookingTough, chewy textureCook until fork-tender; allow extra hours if needed

-High HeatDry, stringy fibersMaintain a low simmer
+High HeatDry, stringy fibersMaintain a low simmer or steady pressure

-No SearingBland flavor profileBrown all sides first
+No SearingBland flavor profileBrown all sides first to build depth

 Conclusion